An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Abstract

 \section{Abstract}

-Recently introduced pre-trained contextualized autoregressive models like BERT have shown improvements in document retrieval tasks.
-One of the major limitations of the current approaches can be attributed to the manner they deal with variable-size document lengths using a fixed input BERT model.
-Common approaches either truncate or split longer documents into small sentences/passages and subsequently label them -- using the original document label or from another externally trained model.
+Pre-trained contextual language models such as BERT, GPT, and XLnet work quite well for document retrieval tasks.
+Such models are fine-tuned based on the query-document/query-passage level relevance labels to capture the ranking signals.
+However, the documents are longer than the passages and such document ranking models suffer from the token limitation (512) of BERT.
+Researchers proposed ranking strategies that either truncate the documents beyond the token limit or chunk the documents into units that can fit into the BERT.
+In the later case, the relevance labels are either directly transferred from the original query-document pair or learned through some external model.
 In this paper, we conduct a detailed study of the design decisions about splitting and label transfer on retrieval effectiveness and efficiency.
 We find that direct transfer of relevance labels from documents to passages introduces \textit{label noise} that strongly affects retrieval effectiveness for large training datasets.
 We also find that query processing times are adversely affected by fine-grained splitting schemes.
 As a remedy, we propose a careful passage level labelling scheme using weak supervision that delivers improved performance (3-14\% in terms of nDCG score) over most of the recently proposed models for ad-hoc retrieval while maintaining manageable computational complexity on four diverse document retrieval datasets.

 \keywords{Ad-hoc Document Retrieval, BERT, Transfer Learning, Distant Supervision, Label Transfer}